Midwifery Studies BSc(Hons)

 3. Photographic proof of ID e.g. passport or driving licence.
 Original or certified copy of Birth certificate (please also bring one photocopy of this which we will keep.
 The original will be returned to you at interview).

 4. Useful to bring pen and paper in case you need to note anything down.

 There will be a group exercise and individual interview.
 The individual interview will normally be with a midwifery tutor and a midwife from one of the local Trusts.
 You will normally have the opportunity to meet current midwifery students to ask about their experience of the midwifery course.
 You will be required to complete a self-declaration form disclosing any previous and/or pending involvement with the police.

 What are we looking for?

-We expect interviewees to demonstrate a depth of understanding about the midwifery profession, the role of the midwife and how midwives can help to meet women's needs; this may be enhanced through reading professional sources and having some work experience within midwifery or a closely related area; having a clear understanding of the course is also very important.
-We are also looking for excellent communication skills, the ability to be empathetic; to be able to work well with others as well as independently.
+We expect interviewees to demonstrate a depth of understanding about the midwifery profession, the role of the midwife and how midwives can help to meet women's needs.
+This may be enhanced through reading professional sources and having some work experience within midwifery or a closely related area.
+Having a clear understanding of the course is also very important.
+We are also looking for excellent communication skills, the ability to be empathetic and to be able to work well with others as well as independently.